charliebailey24/recitation-lab-unbounded-data/README.md

 By this time in your CSPB career you should be able to write small programs from scratch given only the requirements for its functionality.
 You will need to design the algorithms needed to solve the problems and implement the code to perform those algorithms.
 The programs you create will need to provide comments that describe the purpose and usage of the program, purpose and usage of each function, and comments with the functions describing the algorith being used to solve the problem.

 We will continue to provide frameworks for the individual recitation labs so that you have a good starting point to complete the intended training.
 These templates should allow you to see the level of documentation expected and style of code we prefer to see.

+***Make sure to `commit` to your local repository and `push` to the remote repository.***
+We will be grading your work based on the information that you have in your remote repository.

 <img src="images/deliverable.png" alt="Deliverable Item" WIDTH=40 ALIGN="left" />
-Although the grading will be done by accessing your Public Domain Website, <br>
+Although the grading of your code will be done by accessing your remote repository, <br>
 you must submit the following to Moodle Assignment:

 * Your name: